-OpenNebula natively supports one open source hypervisor, the KVM hypervisor, and OpenNebula is configured by default to interact with hosts running KVM.
+OpenNebula natively supports two open source hypervisor, the KVM and LXD.

 Ideally, the configuration of the nodes will be homogeneous in terms of the software components installed, the oneadmin administration user, accessible storage and network connectivity.
-This may not always be the case, and homogeneous hosts can be grouped in OpenNebula clusters
+This may not always be the case, and homogeneous hosts can be grouped in OpenNebula clusters, ex.
+LXD cluster and KVM cluster.